 McGuire’s Irish Pub

-Visitors to this bar that’s been around for more than 44 years will notice the huge number of single $1 bills attached to the walls, but they’ll also be able to try signature dishes like lamb stew, corned beef sandwiches, and steak.
+MacGuire’s Irish Pub in Pensacola has been around for more than 44 years.
+Visitors to this Pensacola bar will notice the huge number of single $1 bills attached to the walls.
+The restaurant bar serves signature dishes like lamb stew, corned beef sandwiches, and steak.
 McGuire’s also brews its own beer, with brewery tours available, and offers regular live entertainment in a classic pub atmosphere.

 Five Sisters Blues Cafe